JuanMaRuiz/TestingJS/README.md

 [![GitHub license](https://img.shields.io/github/license/JuanMaRuiz/TestingJS.svg)](https://github.com/JuanMaRuiz/TestingJS/blob/master/LICENSE)

 # TestingJS
-> Helping you to select a Javascript Testing framework/library
+> Helping you to select a Javascript Testing framework/library.

 This dummy application is based on the idea of [Todo MVC](http://todomvc.com/) by [Addy Osmani](https://github.com/addyosmani), [Sindre](https://github.com/sindresorhus), and a lot of [awesome developers](https://github.com/tastejs/todomvc#team) but oriented to Testing libraries.

 These days there are a lot of Testing frameworks and libraries for testing our Javascript applications.
-Every framework an application has a different approach TDD vs. BDD.
+Every framework is focused to use TDD/BDD or both.

 To try to help developers to choose the perfect Testing tool, we've created TestingJS.
-It offers a simple VanillaJS application tested with different testing frameworks/libraries.
+As you alreday know Javascript can be used in the browser and in the backend.
+For that reason you will find two different and very simple projects:

+* A node application (in `node` folder).- Is the typical fizzbuzz kata.
+* A front end application (in the `webapp` folder).
 The testing libraries used in this project are oriented to web applications what means that some of the unit tests are related with DOM manipulations.

+Both of these applications are tested using different testing frameworks.

+// TODO: Change this to cover all testing frameworks for the front and backend applications.
 ## How to launch tests

 By default, this project is configured to launch [jasmine](http://jasmine.github.io/) tests but it is also prepared to launch a server with different Testing library.
 In order to see the html report in your browser you can navigate to the root of this folder and execute: